 - Have a clear intention know what you want to be, do, or have. - Take consistent action do the things necessary to achieve the desired outcome. - Transform your passion into a market position. - Market position evolves from your understanding the defining characteristics of your product or service.
 The primary elements of positioning are Pricing, Quality, Customer Service, Distribution and Packaging. - You must define your product or service or a competitor will do it for you. - Identify your greatest strength and use it to position your product or service.

-Adapted from a document available through the Las Vegas office of the Nevada Small Business Development Corporation (NSBDC), courtesy of Andrew Allison, Economic Development Advisor.
+Adapted from a document available through the Las Vegas office of the Nevada Small Business Development Corporation (NSBDC).

 Contact NSBDC

 Back to Marketing Page